 adddose creates a dose

-a dose object to a model.
+object and adds it to a model.
 You must set its

 true to apply the dose to the model during simulation.